Mark worked for the RSPB for 25 years until standing down in April 2011 to go freelance. He was the RSPB’s Conservation Director for nearly 13 years.

 Listen to Mark talk to Charlie Moores about nature conservation issues in these podcasts:

 Listen to Mark talking to James Fair and Ben Hoare from BBC Wildlife magazine:

 I am a writer (of books, and for magazines and newspapers), public speaker and environmental consultant (primarily on environmental NGO strategy).

 Birdwatch magazine, The Field, The Guardian, The Independent, British Wildlife magazine, Wild Travel magazine, BBC Wildlife magazine, sales of Blogging for Nature, sales of Birds and Forestry, Buglife, MarineLife, the Pew Environment Foundation, Plantlife International, RSPB, WWT, the University of Newcastle, Cranfield University.

-Birdwatch magazine, The Field, The Independent, Gardens Illustrated magazine, Bird Art and Photography magazine, British Wildlife magazine, Wild Travel magazine, BBC Wildlife magazine, sales of Fighting for Birds, sales of Blogging for Nature, sales of Birds and Forestry, Bloomsbury Publishing, the Grasslands Trust, The National Trust, the Pew Environment Foundation, Plantlife International, RSPB, WWT, the BBC, the University of Cambridge, the University of East Anglia, the University of Aberdeen, National Institute of Agricultural Botany, Oxfordshire Recorders’ Conference, Girton College Biology Society, Bristol Grammar School, the Society of Biology, RSPB mid-Nene Members’ Group.
+Birdwatch magazine, The Field, The Independent, Gardens Illustrated magazine, Bird Art and Photography magazine, British Wildlife magazine, Wild Travel magazine, BBC Wildlife magazine, sales of Fighting for Birds, sales of Blogging for Nature, sales of Birds and Forestry, Bloomsbury Publishing, the Grasslands Trust, The National Trust, the Pew Environment Foundation, Plantlife International, RSPB, WWT, the BBC, the University of Cambridge, the University of Northampton, the University of East Anglia, the University of Aberdeen, National Institute of Agricultural Botany, Oxfordshire Recorders’ Conference, Girton College Biology Society, Bristol Grammar School, the Society of Biology, RSPB mid-Nene Members’ Group.